yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 From results we conclude that from mathematical/statistical point of view the simpler function has significantly better statistical properties compared to function with some "obfuscation" steps.
 MD5 itself is quite good crypto hash function thus I cannot see any benefit from step 3, 4 in the original password function.
+Authors maybe tried to make it hard to guess derivation function or relation of MAC address to default password so they added this additional step.
+If this is the case, it is implemented in the wrong way and pretty much without desired effect.
+Unless authors had some other design goals that we are not aware of.

 ## Reversing part 2